Motorcycles and the New Auto No-Fault Law

 We’ve been talking a lot about the changes happening to Michigan’s auto no-fault law.
 You can read all about these changes to our no-fault system here.
 Additionally, our firm created “Making Smart Choices” – a comprehensive guide to helping consumers make educated auto insurance decisions.
-In addition to a plethora of concerns about these changes and their impacts on motorists in Michigan, many are also wondering about motorcycles and the new auto no-fault law.
+Many are also wondering about motorcycles and the new auto no-fault law.
+This article will give you the basics.

 Basic Rules Regarding Motorcyclists and Auto No-Fault Benefits

-To understand the changes, you must first understand how motorcycles are typically handled regarding insurance coverages.
+To understand the changes, you must first understand how motorcycles are typically handled regarding insurance coverage.

 - If a motorcyclist is involved in an accident with a motor vehicle, the motorcyclist can receive auto no-fault benefits.
 If the motorcyclist is in a crash that didn’t involve a motor vehicle – for instance, swerving to miss a deer – they are not entitled to auto no-fault benefits.
 Auto no-fault benefits include, most importantly, coverage for an injured person’s medical expenses.